 Meaning

-“Our behavior toward each other is the strangest, most unpredictable, and most unaccountable of all the phenomena with which we are obliged to live.
-In all of nature, there is nothing so threatening to humanity as humanity itself.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that adaptability helps us grow.
+In the quote “Our behavior toward each other is the strangest, most unpredictable, and most unaccountable of all the phenomena with which we are obliged to live.
+In all of nature, there is nothing so threatening to humanity as humanity itself.,” the emphasis is on life.
+It highlights the thought that life unfolds in unexpected ways while implying that adaptability helps us grow.

 Theme